 Every year, in mid-September visitors to the Grand Targhee resort hoist their glasses to ring in the beginning of Oktoberfest.
 The festival centers, of course, around beer and brats.
 In addition, you’ll find a classic car cruise, plenty of games and contests for the whole family to enjoy.
 Live music will be on hand and polka lessons will be available.

 Folks who like a little beer with their fall will be very pleased to learn that Snowy Mountain Brewery hosts an annual fall Beerfest.
 The festival takes place in mid-October and includes a weekend of craft-beer sampling from local (Wyoming and northern Colorado) brewers, German-themed food and live music.
 Packages with accommodations for the weekend are available.

 Celebrate western arts in Cody at the annual five-day Rendezvous Royale.
 Seminars, gallery tours, exhibitions, a nationally-recognized art show and an auction are capped off with a ball.
 The festival is community wide and open to anyone who loves—or has an interest in—western art and craftsmanship.

 View this post on Instagram

 Oktoberfest in Casper is an awesome way to celebrate the region’s—Wyoming, Montana and Colorado—booming craft beer scene while helping to grant wishes for Wyoming children in need.
 In addition to beer supplied by several local businesses, there will be dancing, music and brats, all to benefit Make-A-Wish Wyoming.

-The WILD Festival is an annual October event in Jackson Hole.
+The Jackson Hole Wildlife Film Festival is an annual October event in Jackson Hole.
 The festival celebrates science and nature and the ways in which they interact with our everyday lives.
 The festival will include food vendors, hands-on science booths, a family science fair and activities such as stargazing, fossil digging, robotics and even forensics.